-The course has a major coursework component, by which students will work in pairs and design, build, evaluate, document, and demonstrate an IoT prototype.
+The course has a major coursework component, by which students will design, build, evaluate, document, and demonstrate an IoT prototype.

-Further details are available on the DPRS page.
+Further details are available on the DRPS page.

 Students must have reasonable computer programming skills, and an interest in systems, security, and networking.

 Due to the Covid-19 pandemic, the majority of activities will take place online.
 When safe to do so, some lectures may be organised in a hybrid fashion, i.e. taught on campus and streamed online.
 Students will be given sufficient advance notice in such circumstances.

 With a few exceptions, lectures will be pre-recorded and broken into several modules.
 The expected learning outcomes during each week will be communicated at the start of the week, and quizzes will be published at the of the week, with a 1-week deadline to completion.

 Labs will be organised in two groups, virtually over MS teams, as follows

 |Co-lecturer||David Aspinall (email: email@example.com)|